kanchanproseth/RecipeApp/README.md

 - CI/CD, set up Fastlane and automate the build and push to Firebase app distribution for the tester to be able to download test application from there and also achieve and push a build to Apple connect when we merge code to the Main branch.RecipeApp is just an assignment application.

-#### Once again please share with me what you think and feed me because I really need that for the improvement and development of my skills as well as my career.
+#### Once again please share with me what you think and feed back to me because I really need that for the improvement and development of my skills as well as my career.

 #### Thank you so much for spending your valuable time reading and review this.